-The metrics-httpclient module provides InstrumentedClientConnManager and InstrumentedHttpClient, two instrumented versions of Apache HttpClient 4.x classes.
+The metrics-httpclient module provides InstrumentedHttpClientConnManager and InstrumentedHttpClients, two instrumented versions of Apache HttpClient 4.x classes.

-InstrumentedClientConnManager is a thread-safe ClientConnectionManager implementation which measures the number of open connections in the pool and the rate at which new connections are opened.
+InstrumentedHttpClientConnManager is a thread-safe HttpClientConnectionManager implementation which measures the number of open connections in the pool and the rate at which new connections are opened.

-InstrumentedHttpClient is a HttpClient implementation which has per-HTTP method timers for HTTP requests.
+InstrumentedHttpClients follows the HttpClients builder pattern and adds per-HTTP method timers for HTTP requests.